mozilla/firefox-test-engineering/guide/software.rst

 comprehensive.
 If you are a Windows user, you may want to use a program like `VirtualBox`_ to create a virtual machine running a Linux-based operating system.
-The rest of this guide assumes you are using OS X or a Linux-based operating system.
+The rest of this guide assumes you are using macOS/OS X or a Linux-based operating system.

-If you are running Mac OS X, most of the software mentioned here can be installed using the `Homebrew`_ package manager.
+If you are running macOS/OS X, most of the software mentioned here can be installed using the `Homebrew`_ package manager.

 .. _VirtualBox: https://www.virtualbox.org/